-- So to release Brahmastra it’s the Anahata sound which is used to chant Gayatri and not the normal Anahata sound which we use for puja.
+- So to release Brahmastra it’s the Anahata sound that is used to chant Gayatri and not the normal Anahata sound which we use for puja.

-Each Astras used to have its own peculiar properties.
-For example, Brahmastra could destroy any of the creation of Brahma.
+Each Astra used to have its own peculiar properties.
+For example, Brahmastra could destroy any of the creations of Brahma.
 Nagastra was a snake weapon.
 Nagapasham was the celestial weapon equal to Nagastra while Garudastra was the eagle weapon to counter against the Nagastra.
-Parvatastra was a dangerous weapon which once used mountains from the sky to fall into the Earth.
+Parvatastra was a dangerous weapon that once used mountains from the sky to fall into the Earth.

-There are three potential astras, Vaishnavastra, Pashupatastra, and Brahmanda Astra.
-However, these astras cannot harm five principal gods, i.e., Brahma, Vishnu, Shiva, Ganesha and Devi as they are the supreme manifestation of the divine.
-Especially, these Astras cannot harm Vishnu, the greatest of all gods, Shiva, the god of gods and the destroyer himself, and Shakti, both Supreme Being and the original energy behind all astras.
+There are three potential Astras, Vaishnavastra, Pashupatastra, and Brahmanda Astra.
+However, these Astras cannot harm the five principal gods, i.e., Brahma, Vishnu, Shiva, Ganesha, and Devi as they are the supreme manifestation of the divine.
+Especially, these Astras cannot harm Vishnu, the greatest of all gods, Shiva, the god of gods and the destroyer himself, and Shakti, both Supreme Being and the original energy behind all Astras.
 With these five gods, the Astras also cannot harm Hanuman, the son of god Vayu, as he obtained Vardanas (boons) from several gods.

 Where did the great knowledge disappear?
 What happened to The Celestial Weapons?